entropyxyz/sdk/docs/classes/signing.default.md

 ▸ **signTransaction**(`«destructured»`): `Promise`\<`unknown`\>

-Signs a transaction of the specified type.
+Signs a transaction using the appropriate adapter.

 #### Parameters